pouria1337/NLP-Emotion-detection-from-text/README.md

 # NLP-Emotion-detection-from-text
+## Overview
-## Automatic model to extract emotions from English texts via Deep Learning
-This was my Master's thesis and also my final project for completing the Harvard CS50 course.
+This repository contains the implementation of an automatic model to extract emotions from English texts using Deep Learning.
+This project was developed as part of my Master's thesis and served as my final project for completing the Harvard CS50 course.

+## Approach
-In this approach, I used a deep learning language model in combination with Information Retrieval methods to detect emotions from 5477 labeled memories of the 7666 in the ISEAR dataset.
-Below, I have provided the metrics I was able to achieve in detecting five emotions.
+The model employs a combination of a deep learning language model and Information Retrieval methods.
+It was trained and tested on 5477 labeled memories out of the 7666 available in the ISEAR dataset, aiming to detect five distinct emotions.

+## Metrics
-The following matrics may differ from the actual code since I omitted TF-IDF filtering from the code.
-I did, however, do TF-IDF filtering for my thesis.
+The performance metrics achieved by the model are detailed below.
+Please note that these metrics may differ from the actual code since TF-IDF filtering was omitted from the code but was included in the thesis analysis.

+### Table 1: Overall Accuracy
 |           | Random Forest | SVM   | G-Boosted Tree |
 |-----------|---------------|-------|----------------|
 | Accuracy  | 0.7           | 0.721 | 0.703          |